-General rules for study hall include:
+General rules for study hall:

-- Be respectful to ALL staff (Contact your academic counselor if you have any problems) - Maintain an environment that is conducive to learning (low noise, etc.) - Signing in: Sign into Grades First any time you enter the Academic Center
+- Be respectful to ALL staff and tutors (Contact your academic counselor if you have any problems) - Maintain an environment that is conducive to learning (low noise, etc)

 Tutors for Student-Athletes

 Educational Enrichment Services (EES) provides tutorial support for all student-athletes.
 The department has a long tradition of providing a strong tutorial program that ensures the highest level of achievement for our student-athletes.
 We are committed to attracting and maintaining the best tutorial staff on the campus.